Old South Union Church

 The Old South Union Church is a congregational church in Weymouth, Massachusetts.
 The white clapboarded church is a replica of an 1853–54 building that was destroyed by fire in 1989.
-The building has a strong Greek Revival, with paneled pilasters on the front facade, but also has Italianate bracketed eaves and dentillated cornice and pediment.
+The building has a strong Greek Revival, with paneled pilasters on the front facade, and also has Italianate bracketed eaves and dentillated cornice and pediment.
 The church building was listed the National Register of Historic Places in 1982.
-The congregation was established in 1721, and is now affiliated with the United Church of Christ.
-The current senior pastor is the Reverend Jennifer Barrett Siegal.
+The congregation was established in 1721 and is affiliated with the United Church of Christ.